keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 While this may seem simple, it is a critical piece of the KerasCV object detection API!
-Every component that processes bounding boxes requires `bounding_box_format` argument.
+Every component that processes bounding boxes requires a `bounding_box_format` argument.
 You can read more about
 KerasCV bounding box formats [in the API docs](https://keras.io/api/keras_cv/bounding_box/formats/).